 Question: What frequency does digital APRS transmit on and does it affect the A or B bands?

 Answer: Anytone Digital APRS follows your selected channel (if coded as shown above in our recommended setup).
-For example, if you are dialed up on Capital Peak, APRS will send location data out through Capital Peak.
+For example, if you are dialed up on Capitol Peak, APRS will send location data out through Capitol Peak.
 If you are in analog mode, the a preselected frequency is used, typically 144.39 Mhz.
 The A/B bands are not affected except for the very short duration of the actually data transmission (less than 1 second).

 Question: Do the slots need to match in the voice channels?
 Wouldn’t that create conflict for a TS 1 voice channel going out on the Digital APRS TS 2 and transmitting on the wrong time slot?

 Answer: No. The Anytone reporting channels are completely separate from voice.
 So when reporting goes out, data goes out on timeslot 1, ignoring the fact that for voice you are dialed up on a timeslot 2 talkgroup.
 The radio switches timeslots from voice to data mode TS and then back to voice after the send.
 Data is talkgroup agnostic and transmits its data between voice activity.
 APRS analog changes the frequency, power level, etc. It is all automatic and done between voice transmissions as well.

 Question: Can I see other users APRS traffic

 Answer: Yes.
 You will be able to see a compass pop-up on the display of your Anytone radio (updated radios only) with the user’s direction, distance and Callsign or SSID.
 Just enable the checkbox (APRS Rx in the image above) in the channel you wish to monitor other APRS-D users on the c-Bridge network.
 So enable it in any channel that you wish to have this feature active.